meld-cp/obsidian-encrypt/README.md

 > Please report any bugs or feature requests [here](https://github.com/meld-cp/obsidian-encrypt/issues).

+### 2.1.1
+- Limited support for markdown in `.encrypted` notes
+- New setting to select the default view when opening `.encrypted` notes (Source or Reading)

 ### v2.1.0
 - Auto decrypt note if password remembered
 - Clear remembered password when re-locking file